mampfes/hacs_waste_collection_schedule/doc/ics/stadtbetrieb_frechen_de.md

 - Goto <https://www.stadtbetrieb-frechen.de/service/abfallkalender> and select your street name.
 - Right-click on `Jahreskalender importieren (iCal)` and copy link address.
 - Replace the `url` in the example configuration with this link.
+- Replace the year in the url with `{%Y}` this way the link keep valid for following years.

 ## Examples